williamdemeo/LEAN_wjd/presentation/overview.md

 ### Why develop another proof assistant?

-**Lean provides**

-1. a fresh start
+**Lean** is...

-2. a system that incorporates best ideas from existing systems, and some novel solutions to common design problems
++ a fresh start, incorporating the best ideas from existing systems, and novel solutions to design problems

-3. a hybrid interactive-automated system, being both
++ a hybrid interactive-automated system, being both
   - an interactive theorem prover with powerful automation
   - an automated reasoning tool capable of producing detailed proofs

-4. a verified mathematical library
++  a verified mathematical library

-5. a programming environment in which one can
++ a programming environment in which one can
   - compute with objects using a precise formal semantics
   - reason about the results of computation
   - create proof-producing automations